-Please note that this message relates to SQA qualifications.
-Any queries relating to GCSEs/A Levels of other qualifications should be directed to Ofqual or the relevant exam board.
+Please note that this relates to SQA qualifications.
+Any queries relating to GCSEs/A Levels or other qualifications should be directed to Ofqual or the relevant exam board.

 Where can I get information and support?

-You can find further home education guidance, including links to information and support networks, on the ParentZone Scotland website.
+You can find further home education guidance, including links to information and support networks, on the Mygov.scot website.

 Is support available for home educated children and young people with additional support needs?

-Local authorities have no legal duty to provide additional support for the education of home educated children with additional support needs.
+Local authorities do not have a legal responsibility to provide additional support for home educated children.
 This is because the authority is no longer responsible for their education.